 Allows Greenhouse Recruiting to receive long-lived refresh tokens to invoke the Graph API on behalf of the user without requiring them to re-initialize the integration due to the expiring tokens.

 Greenhouse Recruiting is able to see full calendar details for the signed-in user.
-Permissions to other calendars is inherited from the signed-in user.
-Therefore, if the user is only authorized to view free/busy for another user’s calendar, then Greenhouse Recruiting will receive only that data.
+Permissions to other calendars are based on the permissions of the signed-in user.
+For example, if the user is only authorized to view free/busy for another user’s calendar, then Greenhouse Recruiting will receive only that data.

 Greenhouse Recruiting only requests calendar data for users who are added as interviewers.
-The calendar data is presented to the user as requested and not stored on the Greenhouse systems.
+The calendar data is presented to the user when it is requested and not stored on the Greenhouse systems.

 Some organizations with more restrictive security policies might receive the following prompt that requires an admin to grant approval before a user can complete their integration.

-This is due to your organization deactivating the ability for users to consent access to company data on their behalf.
+This error is caused when your organization turns off the setting to allow users to consent access to company data on their behalf.

-In this scenario, an Outlook365 admin user will first need to set up the integration on their Greenhouse Recruiting account.
-When the admin user is prompted with the OAuth2 grant screen, you will need to ensure the box for Consent on behalf of your organization is checked.
+To address this error, an Outlook365 admin user will need to set up the integration on their Greenhouse Recruiting account and select Consent on behalf of your organization on the OAuth2 grant screen.